yousufftekhne/Auth0-custom-login/README.md

 In the project directory, you can run:

-**Note: Tried custom login for social was not possible to to if you find the solution please fork me Thanks**
+**Note: Tried custom login for social media was not possible to do if you find the solution please fork me Thanks**